igorbarinov/acronis-nsd-scripts/README.md

-# Load testing scripts for the nrd.ru pilot project
+# Load testing scripts for the nsd.ru pilot project

+## Prerequsites

+python for scenario execution
+nodejs&npm for reports server

 ## Installation